2 Diagnostic horizons and other differentiae

 2. Unconfined failure is friable or very friable over very moist to dry soil water states.
 Materials fail to predominantly 3 mm or smaller peds comprising silt- and sand-sized polyhedra and spheroids; AND

-3. Primary peds slake rapidly in water to stable microaggregates which show no dispersion or slight dispersion after 100 inversions using the method of McQueen (1981); AND
+3. Primary peds slake rapidly in water to stable microaggregates (3 mm or smaller) which show no dispersion or slight dispersion; AND

 Paralithic Contact